frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🎼 **MWAA** | AWS | Same Airflow capabilities |
 | ⚙️ **Step Functions** | AWS | Event-driven workflows |
 | 🏭 **Data Factory** | Azure | Pipeline orchestration |

+> 💡 **My experience in simple words:**
+>
+> "I use orchestration tools to schedule and coordinate my data pipelines:
+>
+> - **Airflow/Composer (GCP):** This is my main tool.
+I write DAGs (Directed Acyclic Graphs) in Python to define task dependencies.
+For example: extract data → validate → transform → load → send notification.
+If one step fails, Airflow retries it and alerts me.
+I use Composer because it's managed - I don't worry about Airflow infrastructure.
+>
+> - **MWAA (AWS):** Same as Composer but on AWS.
+My Airflow DAGs work on both with minimal changes.
+I just update the connections and operators (e.g., GCS to S3, BigQuery to Redshift).
+>
+> - **Step Functions (AWS):** I use this for event-driven workflows.
+Unlike Airflow (scheduled), Step Functions react to events immediately.
+For example, when a file arrives, it triggers a Lambda, then another Lambda, then an EMR job - all defined as a state machine.
+>
+> - **Data Factory (Azure):** Similar concept but Azure-native.
+I've used it to orchestrate pipelines that move data between on-premise SQL Server and Azure Synapse.
+>
+> **When do I choose each?**
+> - Complex batch pipelines with many dependencies → Airflow/Composer/MWAA
+> - Event-driven, real-time reactions → Step Functions
+> - Azure ecosystem → Data Factory"

 ---